YuhwaUniverse/Portfolio/README.md

 ## 3. UI Automation: Chrome Login

- #### 1) Selenium Webdriver and Visual Studio Code were Integrated to automate the Signup process.
+ #### 1) Selenium Webdriver and Visual Studio Code were Integrated to automate the Login process.
  #### 2) The script was wirtten with the Python programming language.
  #### 3) ID and Password were created soley for the purpose of testing. <br><br>